QEF/q-e/README_GPU.md

 ```

 It is generally a good idea to disable Scalapack when running small test
-cases since the serial GPU eigensolver can outperform the parallel CPU
+cases since the serial GPU eigensolver outperforms the parallel CPU
 eigensolver in many circumstances.

-From time to time PGI links to the wrong CUDA libraries and fails reporting
+From time to time PGI links to the wrong CUDA libraries and fails reporting a
-a problem in `cusolver` missing `GOmp` (GNU Openmp).
-The solution to this
+problem in `cusolver` missing `GOmp` (GNU Openmp).
+This problem can be solved
-problem is removing cudatoolkit from the `LD_LIBRARY_PATH` before compiling.
+by removing the cuda toolkit from the `LD_LIBRARY_PATH` before compiling.

 Serial compilation is also supported.